Composable privacy of networked quantum sensing: Background

 \subsection{Networked parameter estimation}

-The basic protocol that we will consider is private quantum parameter estimation~\cite{shettell2022private, proctor2018multiparameter}.
-We consider an $n$-node network, where each member $\mu$ of the network holds a private local parameter $\theta_\mu$, and they wish to jointly estimate some linear function $f(\boldsymbol{\theta}) = \mathbf{a}\cdot\boldsymbol{\theta}$ (where we use $\boldsymbol{\theta}$ to represent the vector of $\{ \theta_\mu \}$, and w.l.o.g. assume that $\mathbf{a}$ is a unit vector).
+The basic protocol that we will consider is private quantum parameter estimation~\cite{shettell2022private,hassani2025privacy,bugalho2025private}.
+We consider an $n$-node network, where each member $\mu$ of the network holds a private local parameter $\theta_\mu$, and they wish to jointly estimate some linear function $f(\boldsymbol{\theta}) = \mathbf{a}\cdot\boldsymbol{\theta}$ (where we use $\boldsymbol{\theta}$ to represent the vector of $\{ \theta_\mu \}$).
 The quantum implementation is as follows (this is shown in Fig.~\ref{fig: parameter estimation}; see also~\cite{hassani2025privacy}, Fig. 1, or~\cite{bugalho2025private}, Fig. 2): \begin{enumerate} \item A source distributes a state $\rho$ across the nodes of the network. \item Each node encodes their parameter by a quantum channel $\Lambda_\mu(\theta_\mu)$. \item Each node makes a measurement on their state and announces their outcome. \item Steps 1-3 are repeated $N$ times. \item Each node, or a co-ordinator, uses the measurement outcomes across all repetitions to make an estimate $\hat{f}(\boldsymbol{\theta})$ of the desired function. \end{enumerate}

 For example, in the case that $f(\boldsymbol{\theta})$ is the mean, $\Bar{\theta} = \frac{1}{n}\sum_\mu \theta_\mu$, this could be realised as follows: \begin{itemize} \item The source distributes a GHZ state, $\frac{1}{\sqrt{2}}\left(\ket{0}^{\otimes n} + \ket{1}^{\otimes n}\right)$. \item The parameters are encoded through the unitary $\ketbra{0}{0} + \mathrm{e}^{i \theta_\mu} \ketbra{1}{1} = \mathrm{e}^{-i \theta_\mu \sigma_Z/2}$ (equality is up to a global phase). \item Each node measures in the $\sigma_X$ basis and announces the outcome, $o_\mu$. \item The probability that $\bigoplus_\mu o_\mu = 0$ is $\frac{1}{2}\left(1 + \cos(n\Bar{\theta})\right)$. \end{itemize}